ska-telescope/developer.skatelescope.org/src/getting-started/getting-started.rst

 This month is about getting you to the stage where you're able to contribute to your team's work.
 In each subsection, items are approximately ordered by priority, so things earlier in the list should usually be done before things later in the list.

-First of all, you should familiarise yourself with the `SKA Definition of Done <https://developer.skatelescope.org/en/latest/development_practices/definition_of_done.html>`_.
+First of all, you should familiarise yourself with the :doc:`SKA Definition of Done </policies/definition-of-done>`

 Understanding more about the SKA
 --------------------------------